-The best time to plant lavender is into warm soil, usually from late May through to early August (depending on our ‘characterful’ climate!).
+All lavender loves a dryish, windy place in the sun, and none can stand damp feet.
+The best time to plant is into warm soil, usually from late April/early May (depending on our ‘characterful’ climate) through to early August.

+When planting a lavender hedge, it is best plant on a low ridge to improve air flow (in most gardens) and allow 3 plants per metre (one every 33cms).
 Pruning should be carried out every autumn, in order to keep plants looking bushy and healthy.
 It involves careful clipping of the foliage, back to around 2cm of new growth.
 Lavenders do not take kindly to hard pruning, so cutting back into old woody growth should be avoided.
-We also have a longer advice page on how to prune lavender plants.
-We recommend pruning twice a year to get the best out of them but we also cover what todo with older plants that have got a bit 'leggy'.
+A bit of commitment to dead-heading your lavender regularly through the season will encourage plenty of repeat flowering.
+A great task to occupy the kids!